CiscoDevNet/esxi-auto-installer/README.md

 ## Optional Configuration

-Auto-Installer Flask application configuration is stored in `config.py` file, where the following defaults can be customized:
+ESXi Auto-Installer Flask application configuration is stored in `config.py` file, where the following defaults can be customized:
 - Main ESXi Auto-Installer directory (`WORKDIR`) and essential subdirectories
 - ESXi ISO directory
 - Temporary directories used during ISO upload or for storing custom installation ISO